Living in Colorado Springs: 16 Things To Know Before You Move Here

 2. Home Prices Are Affordable in Many Colorado Springs Neighborhoods.

 And speaking of values, what are home prices like in Colorado Springs?
 It all depends on what neighborhood you settle into and what you buy.
 Life in Colorado Springs can be affordable for home buyers and, for many, home prices in Colorado Springs are reasonable.
 Colorado Springs real estate is hot, though.
-The average home value is about $448,100.
+The average home value is $450,000.

 If you’re going to be a renter, you may wonder: Is it better to live in Colorado Springs or Denver?
 Although Denver is certainly an amazing choice with lots of rentals, it’s definitely more expensive, and you have more competition for those rentals.
 Colorado Springs, on the other hand, is more affordable, has less competition, and may actually have more places available to rent than you think because of the high number of colleges, universities, and military bases in the area.

-The average monthly rent for a one-bedroom apartment in Colorado Springs is around $1,550, and the average apartment size is 859 square feet.
+The average monthly rent for a one-bedroom apartment in Colorado Springs is $1,550, and the average apartment size is 859 square feet.
 Of course, this average goes up or down, depending on the specific neighborhood where you rent.
 And while most residents tend to own their homes, 39 percent of households in the city are renter-occupied.

 Stunning views and abundant recreation are definite draws for people considering living in Colorado Springs.